Why Is My Dump Cake Still Powdery?

 Troubleshooting During Baking

-If your cake is turning powdery during baking, check the moisture levels before the cake is fully cooked.
-You might need to add more butter or liquid to the top layer.
+If your cake turns powdery during baking, check the moisture levels before the cake is fully cooked.
+You should add more butter or liquid to the top layer.
 If the cake is still dry at the edges, consider covering it with foil to allow the moisture to redistribute.

 Fixing After Baking